dmitry-ivanov/laravel-testing-tools/README.md

 #### `assertMethodExists()`

-Checks that method exists on specified object or class name:
+Check that method exists on the specified object or class name:

 ```php
 $this->assertMethodExists(Post::class, 'save');